 2nd Symposium success

-Posted by Ivan Karabaliev.
+Posted by Ivan Karabaliev on April 6, 2012.
 Marketing assistant who likes to explain the complex world of bioinformatics to new audiences and the general public.

 On 29th March Eagle Genomics had its 2nd annual symposium at the Babraham Research Campus conference centre.